wesleywerner/harness/README.md

 `rect` is a table with the `top`, `left`, `width` and `height` keys.
 These values are relative to the aperture position, that is: point (0,0) is the top-left corner within the aperture.

+`aperture:pointFromScreen(x, y)`: Convert screen points to aperture-local points.
+This only works well while `aperture.active` is truthy, otherwise you will get a result that is out of the aperture bounds.

 ### aperture properties